nithinsanthosh10/BookMyPackage/README.md

 ## Description

-My-Tourly is a tour and travel website that allows users to discover and book travel packages, hotels, and transportation services with ease.
+BookMyPackage is a tour and travel website that allows users to discover and book travel packages, hotels, and transportation services with ease.
 The website features a functional login module and payment gateway for hassle-free booking.

 ## Getting Started